Tener/haskore-guide/doc/hello.markdown

 Hello World
 ============

 The first thing is to output something, anything.
-So here is the demo file from Haskore, we simply run it.
+So here is a demo file from Haskore, we simply run it.

 	module GeneratedTest where
 	import Haskore.Basic.Duration((%+))